fpmi-hci-2024/project13b-super-awesome-team-name/docs/index.md

+---
+layout: default
+title: My Simple Jekyll Site
+---

-# Hello, Bro!
+# Hello, World!

-This is a site for the Health Clinic appointment application.
+This is a basic Jekyll site created in the GitHub UI.